julixian/MyVisualNovelTransTools/README.md

 ## CadathKarArchiveTool
 To extract/pack Cadath engine KAR signature .bin Archive<br/>
 ## CaramelBox
-A series of tools for extract/repack CaramelBox engine arc3 Archive, decompress/fake compress lze files, dump/inject scb script files<br/>
+A series of tools to extract/repack CaramelBox engine arc3 Archive, decompress/fake compress lze files, dump/inject scb script files<br/>
 ## CswareDL1ArchiveTool
 To extract/repack Csware .DL1 Archive<br/>
 ## CVNSCpz2ArchiveTool
 To pack a cpz2 Archive<br/>
-have no compress AND md5_compute function in the programm<br/>
+have no compress AND md5_compute function in the programme<br/>
 so you have to modify game.exe to jump the md5_check(track MessageBox) and decompress_function([here](https://www.bilibili.com/video/BV1cB4y1k7tF/) is the method)<br/>
 ## EAGLSAdvsysArchiveTool
 To extract/repack EAGLS .pak Advsys type encrypted Archive<br/>